Axia NetMedia

 Axia NetMedia designs and operates the wholesale component of several "Open Access" fibre based internet and data networks.
 Axia operates the Alberta SuperNet and is half owner of Covage networks, developing high speed networks in France.
-It as also been awarded the tender for the Singapore fibre network as part of the OpenNet consortium with Singapore Telecom, and has placed a bond to allow it to submit a proposal for Australia's National Broadband Network.
+It has also been awarded the tender for the Singapore fibre network as part of the OpenNet consortium with Singapore Telecom, and has placed a bond to allow it to submit a proposal for Australia's National Broadband Network.

 Axia had a market cap of just under $160M in October 2014.

 Alberta SuperNet, Canada

 Axia was a member of the public-private partnership that constructed Alberta SuperNet—a provincial layer 3 network that connects public facilities and rural communities across Alberta.
 The network's wholesale sales were managed by Axia, while it was built by Bell Canada and owned by the Alberta government.

 On June 29, 2018, Service Alberta announced that it had declined to renew its contract with Axia, and that it had reached a multi-year deal with Bell to assume operations of SuperNet.
 Bell Canada subsequently announced the following Monday that it had agreed to acquire Axia's Alberta assets.